-32. Internal Financial Control Systems and adequacy of Internal Financial Controls
+32. Internal Financial Control Systems and their adequacy

 The Company has adopted policies and procedures for effective internal controls system.This ensures that all transactions are authorized recorded & timely preparation ofreliable financial information the safeguarding of its assets the prevention anddetection of frauds and errors.
 The Company has an Internal Control System commensuratewith the size scale and complexity of its operations.

 Management Discussion and Analysis Report for the year under report as stipulatedunder the Companies Act 2013 and Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 is also presented in a separatesection forming part of this Annual Report.